We found 11 online brokers that are appropriate for Trading CFD.

 The primary differences in CFD vs futures are in financing and liquidity.
 Futures are not easily completed compared to CFD.
 It also has higher entry barriers.

-However, both the financial products are derivatives as the value of CFD or futures are based on the value of the underlying assets, which are usually a bond, commodity or action.
+However, both the financial products are derivatives as the value of CFD or futures are based on the value of the underlying assets, which are usually a bond, commodity, or action.

-The primary similarity of the two is that both the tools are highly risky due to the leverage level offered.
-This is the reason some traders avoid trading either CFD or futures.
 However, it is suggested not to move away from it as a risk-management system is applied to minimize the potential losses.
 If profits are made, it is multiplied profits, far beyond what a trader earns without using leverage features.

-There's an important difference between the two.
-In CFD the effective counterpart of a trader is their broker, who quotes the prices of the underlying assets.
-Some say the broker manipulate the prices.
 But it is not true in practicality considering the immense popularity of CFDs in the industry and tough competition between the brokers.

-Futures is traded in a centralized open market and this enables other participants to watch the quotes and rates.
+Futures is traded in a centralized open market and this enables other market participants to watch the quotes and rates.
 Traders get more selection of instruments.

-In futures the size of the contract is negotiated and usually traded on big exchanges.
 The minimum commitments are larger than CFDs as futures are basically used by big institutions including investment banks.

 Let us check with an example.
 In CFD a trader can exchange 5 ounces of Platinum with lower capital compared to futures.
 A single futures contract represents 100 ounces of Platinum.
-This means CFD is comparatively more flexible and it is virtually found in every financial market like currencies, commodities, stocks, and indexes.
-Furthermore, just one or two CFD accounts is enough to vary trading with different brokers.
-CFD account opening is easier compared to futures account opening because of less regulation.

 In both the products the brokerage agency charges interest.
 With CFD it is on a daily basis while in the futures the charges are clubbed with the asset value.